-Spanish to English Translation of Divorce Decree Translation to English for U.S. Immigration and Re-Marriage
+Spanish to English Translation of Divorce Decree for U.S. Immigration or Re-Marriage

-Translate your marriage license from Spanish to English and certify for U.S. Immigration and county to re-marry
+Translate your marriage license to English and certify for U.S. Immigration or county government to re-marry

 If you got a divorce in the past and you are marrying an American, then U.S. Citizenship and Immigration Services (USCIS, formerly Immigration and Naturalization Service - INS) asks you to submit “certified translation” of your certificate of divorce ( certificado de divorcio, in Venezuala and some other countries).